-If there is a potential policy violation, the incident report becomes a case.
-Students involved in the policy violation will meet with an administration in Campus Living.
-In most cases, students will meet with a Residence Life Coordinator, but some students may meet with the Associate Director of Campus Living or others.
-For some cases students may meet with both Campus Living staff and separately with the Office of Student Rights and Responsibilities (OSRR).
+If the incident report indicates a potential policy violation, a conduct case will be created.
+For most cases, students will meet with a Residence Hall Coordinator who will serve as a conduct administrator; however, some incident reports may be referred to other Campus Living staff or the Office of Student Rights and Responsibilities.
+Occasionally, students may be required to meet with both Campus Living staff and with the Office of Student Rights and Responsibilities.

-What is a "hearing" or an evaluation?
+What is a "pre-hearing" or "hearing"?

-Campus Living administrators will determine if you are responsible or not responsible for a policy violation.
-A hearing, also known as an evaluation is an assessment of information available including information from students, witnesses, staff, police, and other documents.
-Other documents may include video surveillance, electronic door access records, meal plan records, and other records maintained in the course of business.
+Conduct administrators evaluate incidents for Code violations.
+As mentioned, sometimes hall staff will serve as conduct administrators.
+A pre-hearing is a review and assessment of information available, including information from students, witnesses, staff, police, and other relevant documentation.
+Other documentation may include video surveillance, electronic door access records, meal plan records, and other records maintained, as is standard, by the university.